Alliance for the Union of Romanians: Presidential elections and second legislature (2024–present)

 In the first round of the 2024 Romanian presidential election on 24 November, Simion received 13.9% of the vote, not preceding to the planned runoff on 8 December.
 However, the runoff was never held as due to accusations of Russian interference in favour of first round winner Călin Georgescu.
 In the 2024 parliamentary election a week later, AUR received 18% of the vote, becoming the second largest party in both houses of the Romanian Parliament.

 The aftermath of the first presidential vote was controversial and led Romania to the brink of a political crisis, with AUR aligning itself with Georgescu, arranging protests in his favour.

 Simion won the first round of the 2025 presidential election on 4 May with 41% of the vote, losing the runoff on 18 May to Independent candidate Nicușor Dan with 46.4% against Dan's 53.6%.
 In early June, geopolitician Dan Dungaciu, lawyer Silvia Uscov and former SOS member Andrei Gușă joined AUR.

+On 22 January 2026, Petru Gabriel Negrea, an AUR deputy and a bussinessman who had offered support to Ukrainian refugees, stated he had been banned from entering Ukraine.
+He stated that Ukrainian border authorities had verbally informed him that he was considered an "enemy of the Ukrainian people", with him having been detained "in degrading conditions and physically pushed across the border", adding he had been forced to fully undress for a body search, which he described as deliberate humiliation.
+The deputy attributed this treatment to his public defense of the rights of the ethnic Romanians in Ukraine, and pointed out double standards as Romanian support for Ukraine in the context of the Russo-Ukrainian war took place while the Romanian minority in Ukraine was at the same time being "abandoned" as Negrea described it.
+AUR stated on 25 January it would submit official requests regarding the case to the Ministry of Foreign Affairs of Romania and the Ukrainian embassy in Romania.

 Ideology

 The party claims it is a centre-right, patriotic, and Christian democratic party.
-However, it is described as right-wing or far-right by third-party sources.
+However, it is described as far-right by third-party sources.

 AUR is young as a party, but it didn't come out of nowhere.
 It brings together some people whose history is linked to the late period of communism.
 Its candidates are experts in propaganda, intellectuals with more or less open sympathy for legionnaires and legionary or pro-legionary intellectuals, businessmen and itinerant politicians who wander from one radical party to another.